Playing on a trampoline is just like any other sport or activity that kids enjoy doing.

 - Bazoongi 48″ Bouncer Trampoline with Handle Bar

 - Weight Limit: 100 pounds

 Let’s first talk about how you can find the best trampoline model for your little one.
-There are a multitude of factors to consider, but obviously several factors are of greater importance than others.
+There is a multitude of factors to consider, but obviously, several factors are of greater importance than others.

 The size is also important because most of the time you’ll use it indoors.
 It’s a great toy for active little kids.
 It sure beats running around playing tag with your child, which can drive you crazy after a while.

 Also, there’s always a chance that you’ll want to put it out in the yard when the weather is good.
 So it should be small and light enough that it won’t take more than two people to carry it from one place to another.